Nanopteron solution of the Korteweg-de Vries equation: Soliton-cnoidal wave solution of the KdV equation

 with

-From the soliton-cnoidal wave solution \eqref{solu}, it is obvious that the range of modulus $m$ should be $0\leq m<1$.
-The exclusion of $m=1$ means that the solution \eqref{solu} does not have a two-soliton limit.
-However, this exclusion may introduce some new features.
-For instance, the head-on collision between a soliton and a cnoidal periodic wave can also be modeled by the solution \eqref{solu}, while only overtaking collision can occur for the multiple soliton solution of the KdV equation.

-As pointed out in our previous paper \cite{nls}, a soliton-cnoidal wave can be viewed as a dressed soliton, that is, a soliton dressed by a cnoidal periodic wave.
+As pointed out in our previous paper \cite{nls}, the soliton-cnoidal wave can be viewed as a dressed soliton, namely, a soliton is dressed by a cnoidal periodic wave.
 Consequently, the soliton-cnoidal wave can be divided into two parts.
-By taking the limit $tanh(w)=\pm1$ in Eq. \eqref{solu}, we obtain the cnoidal periodic wave part of the dressed soliton
+By taking the limit $\tanh(w)=\pm1$ in eq. \eqref{solu}, we obtain the cnoidal periodic wave part of the dressed soliton

 and

 Correspondingly, the soliton part of the wave is

 and